ohussNJ/Anime-Recommendation/README.md

 * Jsoup scrapes the web to find similar shows so that they can be filtered.

 ## Setup
-* Download all files into the same directory
+* Download files into the same directory
 * Download ChromeDriver (Available at https://chromedriver.chromium.org/)
 * Copy the path of the file location
-* Paste the file path into lines 60, 61, and 63
+* Paste the file path into lines 63
 * Run AnimeRec.java

 ## Demo